yudnart/CSharper/docs/CSharper.Types.md

 - Configure `TypeHelper` at application startup using `EFCoreProxyTypeHelper`, `NHibernateProxyTypeHelper`, or a custom delegate for your ORM or proxying system to ensure correct type resolution for equality and comparison in `Entity<TId>` and `ValueObject`.
-- Define custom `TypeHelper` delegates for non-standard ORMs by checking type names, namespaces, or metadata (e.g., `FullName.Contains("MyORM.Proxy")`) to resolve unproxied types accurately.
+- Define custom `ProxyTypeHelper` delegates for non-standard ORMs by checking type names, namespaces, or metadata (e.g., `FullName.Contains("MyORM.Proxy")`) to resolve unproxied types accurately.
 - Combine with `CSharper.Results` to return `Result` or `Result<T>` for entity operations, handling errors explicitly.
 - Leverage `CSharper.Functional` extension methods (e.g., `Bind`, `Map`) for composing operations involving entities or